-Raymen Beach Resort in beautiful Guimaras province, home of the sweetest mangoes in the Philippines, and Cupid's arrows were strewn throughout the white sands of Raymen, and had obviously missed their intended targets, my wife's attractive relative, Lyn Lyn and my new American Expat friend, Brother Tom.
-After a brief scare where it was doubtful that either one was even going to make it to this Philippines resort, my plan of introducing the couple and perhaps igniting a romance at Raymen were falling apart.
+Raymen Beach Resort in beautiful Guimaras province, home of the sweetest mangoes in the Philippines, and Cupid’s arrows were strewn throughout the white sands of Raymen, and had obviously missed their intended targets, my wife’s attractive relative, Lyn Lyn, and my new American Expat friend, Brother Tom.
+After a brief scare where it was doubtful that either one was even going to make it to this Philippines resort, my plan of introducing the couple and perhaps igniting a romance at Raymen was falling apart.

 Tom had just asked Lyn Lyn to go for a walk on the beach, however, much to my dismay, the stroll only lasted five minutes.
 As I dug another bottle of Gold Eagle Beer from the bottom of our Styrofoam cooler, held together by a roll of packing tape, Brother Tom announced he was going to do some snorkeling and pulled out a pair of large fins from his backpack.
 It was obvious that Lyn Lyn was not going with him, she advised me she couldn’t even swim (neither can I), but it gave me the opportunity to chat with Lyn Lyn and assess the situation.